mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 #### 12:19

-From this point, when you experience success, you feel good – but you cannot [stay in] success for long, because without human effort you cannot succeed in anything.
+From this point, when you experience success, you feel good – but you cannot [stay in] success for long, because you cannot succeed in anything without human effort.
 So regardless of whether you succeed or not, failure or success, you have to continue to make every possible effort to live.
 If you have a certain business, constantly you have to take care of it.

 So strictly speaking, why don’t you take off the clothes of success and failure, pros and cons – and then what’s left?
 Nothing to get in your hand.
 But is it just silence?
 Is it just nothing to do?
 No, I don’t mean that.

-Nothing, emptiness, dynamic working, means full aliveness of your life.
+*Nothing*, emptiness, dynamic working, means full aliveness of your life.
 So you have to do something from day to day, beyond success and failure.
 You have to really devote yourself to taking care of life.
 This is [...] *seamless* life.
 Seamless life, seamless death.
 And then at that time, we can really [weave] so-called human culture.

-I told you before, culture is not just received from somebody else.
-“Oh, this is a beautiful culture”; I don’t think this is something you have to do.
+I told you before, culture is not just received from somebody else: “Oh, this is a beautiful culture.”
+I don’t think this is something you have to do.
 You should receive the culture from somebody, but culture is not just to receive.
 You have to *light the candle* of culture.

 How do you light the candle of human culture?
 Your individual daily life is also human culture, beautiful culture.
 That beautiful culture of your life – is what?
 Something that you have to [let] people ... understand, or see? [...]
 Beyond whether people can see it or not, real human culture is constantly there.
 That is *seamless* human culture.